Unity-Technologies/com.unity.cli-project-setup/README.md

 - Verify your own use cases for the changes you've made and add additional tests, or refactor existing ones if appropriate.
 All tests should pass before going to the next step.

 - Run the [URP PR](https://unity-ci.cds.internal.unity3d.com/project/3/branch/trunk/jobDefinition/.yamato%2Fsrp%2Furp.yml%23urp_pr) job from the unity/unity repository.
-When you create a new run, use the CLI_PROJECT_SETUP_VERSION variable input field to enter a github url path to your dev branch changeset like this, where `e04468fd4be965e4da3635d4ce0cf90e866bd326` is the git revision of your dev branch changes.
+When you create a new run, use the CLI_PROJECT_SETUP_VERSION variable input field to enter a GitHub url path to your dev branch changeset like this, where `e04468fd4be965e4da3635d4ce0cf90e866bd326` is the git revision of your dev branch changes.
 This will enable you to run the tests with your dev branch to gain more confidence that a regression hasn't been introduced.

+Example of a GitHub URL path to your dev branch below:

 ```
     com.unity.cli-project-setup@"ssh://git@github.cds.internal.unity3d.com/unity/com.unity.cli-project-setup.git#e04468fd4be965e4da3635d4ce0cf90e866bd326"